 Communication and Media Studies

-Our one-year program combines academic inquiry and hands-on experience.
+Our one-year master of arts program in Public Media combines academic inquiry and hands-on experience.
 You’ll engage with media theory while building your own portfolio and learning from some of the top public broadcasting professionals in the country, including program partners and pioneers in public radio and television, WFUV and WNET.

 Choose between two concentrations: